mssola/terraform/README.md

   * kube-master
   * kube-minions: the number of nodes can be configured

-The whole infrastructure can be deployed using [terraform](https://www.terraform.io).
 A packaged version of terraform can be found on OBS inside of the Virtualization:containers project.

 ## Cluster configuration

-Some aspects of the cluster can be configured by using terraform variables.
+Some aspects of the cluster can be configured by using Terraform variables.

 All the variables are defined inside of `<provider>/variables.tf`.